PrintM3D/Quad-Fusion-Docs/supported-printers/cr-10s.md

 You will need a Duet Maestro board if you wish to follow along during the electrical part of this guide.
 Look at the bottom of the page to see where to get one.
 {% endhint %}

+{% hint style="info" %}
+Go to this link: https://www.thingiverse.com/search?q=Duet&dwh=345c37c6245e907   if you want to print a Duet Holder.
+These can be very helpful with protecting and organizing your Duet Maestro!
+{% endhint %}

 **You will need...
 -** 24V Power Supply
 **-** Duet Maestro Board